Methamphetamine Lawyers in San Diego

 - The accused had control of the meth,

 - He was aware of the presence of meth and that it is a controlled substance,

 - The amount in possession was enough for sale, and

 - He possessed the drug with the intention of selling it.

 Unlike simple possession, possession of meth for sale can and will be charged as a felony.
 In addition to high fines determined by the court, those convicted also face one to three years in prison and three to five years of formal probation.

 If a person is caught transporting, furnishing, administering, or giving away meth, he or she may be charged with the transportation of meth.
 This is also a felony crime that carries penalties of fines, one to four years in prison, and three to five years of formal probation.

 Being charged with any meth crime is serious.
 If convicted, a person can suffer consequences for the rest of his or her life.
 Even a misdemeanor conviction can prevent you from obtaining a job, enlisting in the military, receiving student loans, and obtaining housing.

-But there are defenses available for all meth crimes, and at jD LAW, P.C., we’ll use those defenses to build a strong case for you, to make sure your rights are protected, and to prove your innocence.
+But there are defenses available for all meth crimes, and at jD Law Criminal Defense Attorneys, we’ll use those defenses to build a strong case for you, to make sure your rights are protected, and to prove your innocence.
 If you have been charged with a meth crime, call a San Diego drug crime defense lawyer at our office today at (760) 630-2000 for your best chance at a successful outcome.